No. 1 Georgia romps into playoff with 50-30 SEC win vs LSU

 THE TAKEAWAY

-LSU: A promising debut season for coach Brian Kelly has turned a big ugly the last two weeks.
-The Tigers are on the right track but still have a bit of work to do to catch a powerhouse program like the Bulldogs.
+LSU: Kelly’s debut season turned a bit ugly the last two weeks, but the Tigers are on the right track.
+“We want to get back here next year.
+That’s our goal,” Kelly said.
+“Get back here and win it.”

-Georgia: Win or lose in the SEC title game, the Bulldogs were seemingly assured of a spot in the playoff.
-But coach Kirby Smart continues to impress with his ability to keep the team motivated.
-While there were some defensive lapses in the second half, this game was never in doubt.
+Georgia: Win or lose in the SEC title game, the Bulldogs were assured of a spot in the playoff.
+But Smart continues to impress with his ability to keep the team motivated.
+While there were some huge defensive lapses in the second half, this game was never in doubt.

 INJURY REPORT

-McConkey, who landed awkwardly making a catch along the sideline, and right offensive tackle Warren McClendon did not return after halftime.
+McConkey landed awkwardly making a catch along the sideline, inflaming a knee issue that’s been bothering him all year.
+Tight offensive tackle Warren McClendon sustained what appears to be a mild MCL sprain.

 UP NEXT